weld-project/weld/python/grizzly/README.md

 # Grizzly

-Grizzly is a port of the Pandas data analytics library.
-This document describes how to run the tests for Grizzly and walks through a simple example of how to use it.
+Grizzly is a subset of the Pandas data analytics library integrated with Weld.
+This document walks through a simple example of how to use Grizzly in an application.

 ## Prerequisites